 2. Hunza Valley

 If you live in Pakistan – or have read anything about the country – it’s almost certain you’ve come across the name Hunza.
 Don’t let the word ‘valley’ confuse you, though – Hunza is actually a massive district made up of numerous valleys and villages.
-Here are some of the most beautiful sights in Hunza:
+One part of the ancient Silk Road, here are some of the most beautiful sights in Hunza:

 The Passu Cathedral is a natural work of art and one of the most recognisable scenes in Pakistan.
 Though staying overnight in Passu village is no longer allowed, the cones are visible from a ways away, starting from the village of Gulmit.
 The most iconic view of the Cathedral is from the Karakoram Highway, about an hour’s drive from Gilgit City.